mertcancankaya/cyclistic-capstone/Cyclistic Google Capstone Project.md

 # Act
 ### Conclusion
-After analyzing and displaying the data, I discovered that there were a higher percentage of members compared to casual riders, that members preferred classic bikes more while casual riders chose electric bike more often, that bike usage was more popular in the summer and fall, and that casual riders had a longer average ride duration.
+After analyzing and displaying the data, I discovered that there was a higher percentage of members compared to casual riders, that members preferred classic bikes more while casual riders chose electric bike more often, that bike usage was more popular in the summer and fall, and that casual riders had a longer average ride duration.
 As evidenced by the average amount of time spent riding by casual riders, the docked bike is also the least popular bike.

 ### Recommendations
 •	Due to the high popularity of bike usage throughout the summer and early fall, it would be a good idea to launch an incentive campaign to maintain or increase bike usage

-•	Casual riders spend more time riding bike, therefore providing some kind of discounts or promotions for the electric bike would help them save some time
+•	Casual riders spend more time riding bikes, therefore providing some kind of discounts or promotions for the electric bike would help them save some time

-•	Launch marketing campaign that target the benefits of converting into annual membership for casual riders through advertisements, emails, and brochures
+•	Launch a marketing campaign that targets the benefits of converting into annual membership for casual riders through advertisements, emails, and brochures

 •	 Summer Membership: Offer a seasonal membership for summer (May to August) tailored for casual riders, emphasizing bikes near popular attractions and entertainment spots.

 •	Weekend Discounts: Provide exclusive discounts for weekends and longer rides to incentivize casual riders to become members and enjoy cost savings.

-•	The company should not invest more in docked bikes because its least used by both members and causals by large margin.
-Also company might thing or completely removing docked bikes and changing them with more used classic or electric bikes.
+•	The company should not invest more in docked bikes because its least used by both members and causals by a large margin.
+Also, the company might think of completely removing docked bikes and changing them with more used classic or electric bikes.

 Implementing these concise methods can help the marketing campaign turn casual bikers into valued members, enhancing their summer bicycling experience.
 By doing so, the company can be more profitable in the future.